 Diet is a huge component in healing, but it's not the only one.
 For example, did you know that sleep deprivation turns on inflammatory genes in your body, messes with your immune system, de-regulates your hormones, and is even being investigated as a cause of autoimmune disease?
 8 hours per night is the minimum we need, but the Paleo Mom says 9-10 is even better.
 And here's the catch: the sleep needs to be consistent, in order for you to heal.
 You can't have a bunch of short nights and then make up for it later in the week.
 Science shows that keeps the inflammation process going.
 If you have trouble sleeping, check out these tips on how to develop healthy sleep habits.

 Stress is another important factor to consider.
 We tend to think the stressful areas in our life are out of control, but we often have more power than we're willing to admit.
-Sometimes it's making the tough choices necessary to remove the stressors (like Angie Alt talks about in this excellent article).
+Sometimes it's making the tough choices necessary to remove the stressors.
 Other times it's accepting what we can't change, but changing how they affect us.
 Meditation and EFT are two powerful tools for inner peace (and the autoimmune healing that promotes).

 Not Getting the Support You Need